SwapUNaph/Embedded-Systems-Projects/Atmel projects/README.md

 # Atmel projects
 ## MyLibraries
-The folder consists of some libraries that I have created for implementing the I2C, ADC, USART, PWM and SPI peripherals of an Atmega8 microcintroller.
+The folder consists of some libraries that I have created for implementing the I2C, ADC, USART, PWM and SPI peripherals of an Atmega8 microcontroller.

 ## Test examples
 ADC test, LCD test, PWM test and UART rx/tx test are testing example codes for the MyLibraries implementations.